d-uzlov/k8s-homelab/snippets/kubeadm.md

 If `systemd-inhibit` output does not contain the kubelet entry, it's probably because someone overrides `InhibitDelayMaxSec`.

-In Ubuntu with default settings the limit is always 30 seconds:
-- `/usr/lib/systemd/logind.conf.d/unattended-upgrades-logind-maxdelay.conf`

-Uninstall `unattended-upgrades` to fix it.

-Also, any of the following configs can cause graceful shutdown to stop working:
+Any of the following configs can set the wrong limit:
 - `/etc/systemd/logind.conf`
 - `/etc/systemd/logind.conf.d/*.conf`
 - `/run/systemd/logind.conf.d/*.conf`
 - `/usr/lib/systemd/logind.conf.d/*.conf`

 Grep `InhibitDelayMaxSec` in files in these directories.

+In Ubuntu the limit is 30 seconds:
+- `/usr/lib/systemd/logind.conf.d/unattended-upgrades-logind-maxdelay.conf`

+Uninstall `unattended-upgrades` to fix it.

 References:
 - https://github.com/kubernetes/kubernetes/issues/107043